pajelonek/clip-watcher-api/README.md

 ## Running the application locally

 There are several ways to run this application on your local machine.
-One is to run with Maven command.
+One is to run with Maven command, in this tutorial we will only cover that way.

 ### a) Running application with enabled basic authorization
-To run application locally you need to fill required properties.
 1. Fill properties with values in src/main/resources/application-DEV.yml to enable basic auth
   ```yml
   authentication: